10 Essential Site Features That Are Overlooked by Website Owners

 There will undoubtedly be a lot of meetings involved, so it is better to choose one located in an area you can travel to easily.

-This is most important.
 Imagine yourself as a user and check out their website designs or the mobile apps they have developed.
 Do they appeal to you?
 If not, you know better than to proceed or expect something different for your project.

 Look at whether they offer a standard contract, and how much it costs.
 Read the wording carefully.
 Check if they would be willing to negotiate by doing away with the things you don’t need, adding what you require, and still give you a fair deal.
-A digital design agency who wants the contract to work for them and not for you is best avoided.
+A digital design agency that wants the contract to work for them and not for you is best avoided.
 Ideally, you need to partner with someone who can make the contract work for both parties – a ‘win-win’ scenario, as opposed to a ‘win-lose’ strategy.

 These are the ultimate symbol of recognition for any creative agency.
 Winning an award means that what they do has the approval of other experts in the same field.
 Peer recognition is the highest form of human appreciation there is.